Skip to content

 Vulnerability overview

-3. When any user visits the product page, the review is fetched and injected into the DOM
+3. Any user who visits the product page gets the review injected into their DOM

-4. The browser parses and executes the embedded script in the context of the victim’s session
+4. The browser executes the script in that user’s session

 Locating the attack surface

-Navigate to any product page and scroll to the Reviews section.
-The interface displays existing reviews and provides a form for submitting new ones.
+Go to any product page and scroll down to the reviews section.
+There’s a list of existing reviews and a form to add your own.

 Product reviews section showing existing comments and submission form

-When a review is submitted, the browser sends a POST request to /api/products/[id]/reviews.
-The backend stores the content directly in the database, and the frontend renders it without escaping.
+Submitting a review sends a POST to /api/products/[id]/reviews.
+The backend stores the content directly, the frontend renders it without escaping.

 Exploitation